-Kacey needs to escape—from poverty, from a family who cares little for her, and from the trauma of a rape trial in which her attacker was found not guilty.
+Kacey needs to escape—from poverty, from a family who cares little for her, and from the trauma of a rape trial.

 No matter how far she travels as she hitchhikes across Australia, she can’t outrun the stigma or the memories that haunt her.
 Sharp, sassy and determined not to be broken, she accepts a job as a cook on a fishing boat.